 How are the acceleration and inertia of an object 1 related to the acceleration and inertia of an object 2 when the objects collide (a) elastically and (b) inelastically?

 - 1. Directly proportional, directly proportional - 2.
 Directly proportional, inversely proportional - 3.
 Inversely proportional, directly proportional - ✓ 4.
-Inversely proportional, inversely proportional $m_1a{1x} = -m_2a{2x}$ still holds
+Inversely proportional, inversely proportional $a{1x}/a{2x} = -m_2/m_1$ holds in either case